Efficacy and safety of PARP inhibitors in the treatment of prostatic cancer: a systematic review and network meta-analysis

 Studies characteristics and quality assessment

 NMAs were conducted of six large, randomized phase 2/3 clinical trials, comprising a total of 3,205 patients.
 Details of the included trials are set out in Table 1.
 Each trial comprised two study arms; the patients were randomly assigned to receive PARPis or second-generation ARPis in the experimental and control arms.
-The median age of the patients across the trials ranged from 69 to 79 years, and there was minimal variation in the proportion of different Gleason scores between the arms of each trial.
-All the trials adopted rPFS as the primary endpoint, and OS as the secondary endpoint, and reported the rates of AEs.
+The median age of the patients across the trials ranged from 67 to 72 years, and there was minimal variation in the proportion of different Gleason scores between the arms of each trial.
+Most of the trials adopted rPFS as the primary endpoint, and OS as the secondary endpoint, and reported the rates of AEs.
 The results of the quality assessment of the trials are summarized in Figure 2.
 Two NMAs were conducted due to the different design of the six included clinical trials (Figure 3).
 The network A analysis indirectly compared the efficacy and the safety among olaparib, niraparib, and talazoparib, while the network B analysis assessed the same outcomes between olaparib and rucaparib.

 Table 1